50 things you need to know before traveling to Spain

 #22 And then, there are the islands!
 The Balearic Islands, with Palma de Mallorca and Ibiza on the top!
 Here you have the full package of parties and beaches!
 If you want to go to the beach during the day and party at night, Ibiza is the place to go!

 #23 The Canary Islands, on the other hand, are volcanic and offer a different landscape from the rest of Spain.
-Tenerife is the largest island and where you can climb to the top of the volcano/mountain Teide, hike in volcanic craters, and obviously enjoy some of the amazing beaches in Tenerife.
+Tenerife is the largest island and where you can climb to the top of the volcano/mountain Teide, hike in volcanic craters, and enjoy some of the amazing beaches in Tenerife.

 Gran Canaria is also a very popular beach destination.
 Playa de Maspalomas is particularly nice with its dunes.

-#24 Doing Hiking El Camino de Santiago, or the way of Saint James.
+#24 Hiking El Camino de Santiago or the way of Saint James.
 It started as a Christian pilgrimage where Pilgrims walk from several places in Europe for weeks or months to Santiago.
-Lately, more and more people are doing the way for many reasons, some very different from the religious ones!
-Though, for everyone, this is an unforgettable (even mystical) experience.

 Top activities in Spain

-El Camino de Santiago
+El Camino de Santiago | What to know when traveling to Spain

 #25 Finally, we have Madrid, the capital of Spain!
-Madrid is very famous for its museums, particularly Museo del Prado with magnificent at pieces of Goya, Rubens and Velasquez, and Museo Reina Sofia dedicated to Spanish, where Guernica from Picasso is the main attractions.
-Madrid also has one hell of nightlife, so make sure you enjoy it when visiting!
+Madrid is famous for its museums, particularly Museo del Prado, with magnificent pieces of Goya, Rubens, and Velasquez, and Museo Reina Sofia, dedicated to Spanish, where Guernica from Picasso is the main attraction.

 Eating and drinking in Spain

-#26 Spanish cuisine is heavily influenced by its regional cuisines and the historical processes that shaped their culture and society.
+#26 Spanish cuisine is heavily influenced by its regional cuisines and the historical processes that shaped its culture and society.
 Although as diverse as their culture, Spanish food is usually simple, unpretentious, and uses beautifully fresh seasonal ingredients.
-In other words, Spaniards make the most of the best local produce.

 Places to visit in Spain

-C贸rdoba, Spain
+Córdoba, Spain

-#29 In a country as big and diverse as Spain, you are bound to have an incredible amount of traditional dishes.
-Some of the most known and easy to find are Paella (mostly in the Mediterranean, particularly Valencia), Jamon, gazpacho (mostly in Andalusia), pulpo 脿 feira (mostly in Galicia), Patatas Bravas, tortilla de patatas (potato omelet) Churros, turr贸n…
+Some of the most known and easy to find are Paella (mostly in the Mediterranean, particularly Valencia), Jamon, gazpacho (mostly in Andalusia), pulpo à feira (mostly in Galicia), Patatas Bravas, tortilla de patatas (potato omelet) Churros, turrón…

 What to eat in Spain

-Pulpo 脿 feira
+Pulpo à feira

-#30 Among these, Paella is probably the most famous, usually considered a staple food in Spain (although it’s mostly a Valencian dish).
+#30 Among these, Paella is probably the most famous – usually considered a staple food in Spain (although it’s mostly a Valencian dish).
 Paella is a rice dish with many variations.
 The original is made with meat (chicken, duck, and rabbit) and veggies, but there are seafood and mixed paella versions.
 All of them use lots of saffron and olive oil.

 What to eat in Spain

 #32 Although it isn’t for everyone, we really need to mention the Gazpacho.
 This cold soap is made of the reddest, ripest tomatoes blended with olive oil, garlic, bread, peppers, and cucumber until it becomes smooth.
-Note: You should eat gazpacho in Andalusia, anywhere else it’s at your own risk 馃檪
+Note: You should eat gazpacho in Andalusia; anywhere else, it’s at your own risk 🙂

 What to eat in Spain